stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 longer permitted.

-3. Every so often, Stackers and miners must collectively produce a Bitcoin transaction that commits to the state of the Stacks chain in order for block production to continue.
+3. Every so often, Stackers and miners must collectively produce a Bitcoin transaction that commits to the state of the Stacks chain in order to continue to receive block rewards.
 Any Stacks block must descend from the chain state this snapshot represents.
-This _finalizes_ all blocks that produced this snapshot, such that retroactively changing Stacks chain history will be as expensive as retroactivelly changing Bitcoin history, regardless of the future valuation of STX and regardless of the intentions of miners and stackers.
+This _finalizes_ all blocks represented by the snapshot, such that retroactively changing Stacks chain history will be as expensive as retroactivelly changing Bitcoin history, regardless of the future valuation of STX and regardless of the intentions of miners and stackers.